Self-Insurance: The Second Important Job For My Emergency Fund

 NYT calculator: https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html

 While each of these pieces have great information, they didn’t fully include the power of inflation over time for both increased rent prices and the inflation-hedge of a fixed-rate mortgage.
 The one exception is the NYT calculator.
-It did include inflation, but it did not appear to weigh inflation appropriately if you own your house over a long time (based on my testing of the calculator parameters).
+It did include inflation, but it did not appear to weigh inflation appropriately if you own your house over a long period (based on my testing of the calculator parameters).
 I believe that omission misconstrues a key part of the Rent vs. Buy financial evaluation.

 This post is responding primarily to the first article by JL Collins and uses JL’s comparison formula as a starting point.